ronbak/dotfiles-1/README.md

 `$ fish bootstrap.fish`

 - Checks for dependencies
-- Backs up your any dotfiles to be replaced to a dated folder in `~/dotfiles-backup`
+- Backs up anything due to be replaced to a dated folder in `~/dotfiles-backup`
 - Copies these dotfiles to your home directory

 ## OSX Settings